 Be sure to see them.
 You may need to watch them several times to get the concepts, but once you do you should have great success not only with the .280 Ackley Improved, but working with all bottle neck cartridges as well.

-Prices, procedures, and policies for having us rework your barrel.
+Prices, procedures, and policies for having us rework a 7mm-08 barrel purchased from us.